uniweeq/kuppi_dashboard/README.md

 **Behaviour:**
 - If `area` is `"DOOR"` — looks up `tag_uid` in the `rooms` table.
 If found, triggers a door-tap toggle (open/close session).
 If not found, logs to `unknown_scans` and returns **400**.
 - If `area` is a zone name — validates against the six known zones.
 Returns **400** if the zone is unknown or no active session exists.
 Returns **200** with `"already_scanned"` for duplicate scans within the same session.
 Returns **201** on successful scan insertion.
+- **Auto-transition:** if this scan completes all 6 zones, the session is automatically closed and set to `awaiting_approval`.
+The response includes `"auto_closed": true` and the `missing` / `scanned` zone lists.

 #### `POST /session/open`

 Opens a new cleaning session.
-Any previously active session for the same room is automatically closed as `awaiting_approval`.
+Any previously active `cleaning` session for the same room is automatically closed as `awaiting_approval` first.

 **Body (JSON):**
 ```json